AULNAY

 The Charente-Maritime Swimming Pool is an outdoor swimming pool located in a pleasant setting close to the Square.
 It is open throughout the summer season, at various times.
 The Charente-Maritime Swimming Pool is equipped with a large sports pool, a paddling pool for the little ones and a water slide.

-On the same road, further up, as The Church of Saint-Pierre d'Aulnay is The Aulnay Football Stadium and some free-use football fields with full size goals. along with a concrete futsal pitch including basketball hoops.
-There are also two tennis courts, these can be booked through the Aulnay Tourist Office.
+On the same road further up from The Church of Saint-Pierre d'Aulnay is The Aulnay Football Stadium and some free-use football fields with full size goals, a concrete futsal pitch (including basketball hoops) and there is also two tennis courts.
+The tennis courts can be booked through the Aulnay Tourist Office.

 Escale Gourmande (Takeaway)